 “The pile of clothes from last week is still there, and it looks dustier and more forlorn than it did a few days ago.
 I read somewhere that a train can rip the clothes right off you when it hits.
 It’s not that unusual, death by train.
 Two to three hundred a year, they say, so at least one every couple of days.
 I’m not sure how many of those are accidental.
 I look carefully, as the train rolls slowly past, for blood on the clothes, but I can’t see any.”

 Some people watch soap operas; some people have enviable friends, and some people read erotic paperbacks; on the other side of the coin, some people rely on an overactive imagination.
 For Rachel Foster she rides the 8.04 from Ashbury to Euston every day to a job she no longer has and the 17.56 train in the evening to a home that is close to be taken away from her.
-All of this current devastation is occurring in a life she no longer control’s, which in turn expedites a massive distortion that will have great impact for her and the lives of a young couple that are crazy in love
+All of this current devastation is occurring in a life she no longer control’s, which in turn expedites a massive distortion that will have great impact for her and the lives of a young couple that are crazy in love.

 “When did this house become so bloody small?
 When did my life become so boring?
 Is this really what I wanted?
 I can’t remember.
 All that I know is that a few months ago I was feeling better, and know I can’t think, I can’t sleep and I can’t draw and the urge to run is becoming overwhelming.
 At night when I lie awake I can hear it, quiet it but unrelenting, undeniable: a whisper in my head, slip away.”

 There are very few characters in this book which leaves the level of mystery rather limited.
 However; the author does a great job in keeping the reader on their heels while slowly revealing the plot and other important elements of the story little bits at a time.
-There are not many likeable characters in this story, but I often felt empathetic towards them and their personal struggles.
+There are not many likeable characters in this story, but I did feel a level of empathy towards them and their personal struggles.
 I know a lot of people will see commonalities between this story and Gone Girl or Rear Window, but I kept coming back to the British-French film Swimming Pool as a point of reference.
 The whole voyeuristic nature, witness to a crime, mental blockages, the mixing of fantasy and reality, and envy were hauntingly comparable.
 There are plenty of similarities that I couldn’t cast aside.
 I would recommend this book as it is a quick, engrossing, thrilling, and an engaging look into the lives of many and shared by more than you’d realize.

 “The thought of her there both thrills and disappoints me, and then I feel sick for being disappointed.
 I don’t wish her ill, no matter how angry I was with her for cheating on Scott, for shattering my illusions about my perfect couple.
 No, it’s because I feel like I’m part of this mystery, I’m connected.
 I am no longer just a girl on the train, going back and forth without any point or purpose.
 I want Megan to turn up safe and sound.
 I do.
 Just not quite yet.”